-Hedy Andersson, Program Manager
+Hedy Andersson, Associate Program Director

 Hedy has practiced yoga for over 20 years and has been teaching mindfulness and movement in Oakland since 2010.
 Her inclusive approach is guided by her personal journey through chronic pain, and focuses on using the breath to bring mindfulness and ease into all aspects of practice.
 In addition to her work with Niroga, Hedy teaches a community yoga class in Oakland and leads workshops that incorporate mindfulness, movement, and restorative circle practices.
 Inspired by the personal transformation she has experienced through each of these practices, it has been her privilege to share these tools with others.